The Structure Transfer Machine Theory and Applications: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new concept for representation learning that data structure preservation can help feature learning process converge at the representation expectation.
-By doing so, we open up a possible way to learn deep features which are robust to the variations of the input data because of theoretical convergence.
+Thus, we open up a possible way to learn deep features which are robust to the variations of the input data because of theoretical convergence.
 The proposed STM method formulates the data structure preserving into an objective function optimization problem with constraint, which can be solved via the BP algorithm.
-Extensive experiments and comparisons on the commonly used benchmarks show that the proposed method significantly improved the performance of CNNs, and achieved a better performance than the state-of-the-art CNNs.
+Extensive experiments and comparisons on the commonly used benchmarks show that the proposed method significantly improved the CNN performance, and achieved a better performance than the state-of-the-arts.